GitMirroring/gnuboot/website/pages/status.md

 * Untested: Nobody tested the GNU Boot installation instructions for this computer.

-* Can be simplified: There is work in progress to simplify the instructions by having GNU Boot release the tools required to do the installation and by requiring to keep the computer connected to the electricity (by keeping its power supply connected) instead of requiring to disassemble it to check a battery voltage.

 * Tested: The installation instructions worked well.

 * Missing: There are no installation instructions for this device and